nrminer/tekoaly-arvostaja/README.md

 - Jaetut rajat kannattaa muuttaa vain tiedostossa `shared/app_config.json`.
 - Käyttöliittymä on tuotepäätöksenä suomenkielinen; älä lisää piilotettuja kielivalintoja.
 - Tarkka toimiva tekoälyn varamalli on piilotettu käyttäjälle näkyvistä pinnoista; `/api/health` näyttää vain `adaptive-claude`.
+- `backend/` and `api/` mirror the same logic for local vs. Vercel serverless compatibility.
+Keep changes in sync between them.
+- All shared product limits (CV length, timer options) live only in `shared/app_config.json`.
+- The UI is intentionally Finnish-only.
+Language toggles are a no-op by product design.
+- The exact AI model in use is not exposed to users. `/api/health` returns only `"adaptive-claude"`.
+- Dark mode preference is stored in `localStorage` under key `cvarvio.theme`.
+The anti-FOUC script in `index.html` applies it before first paint.

 ---